Warm asparagus and lentil salad is a great light main course salad or even a side salad, it features a balsamic dressing

 - Salt and Pepper to taste

-- Place a small to medium pan two thirds full of water on the heat.
+- Place a 20cm or 8" saucepan two-thirds full of water on the heat.

 - Cut the onion in half and add it to the water along with the bay leaves, when the water is boiling add the lentils and reduce the heat to a simmer.
 Cook for 25 minutes or until the lentils are cooked.

 - Prepare the asparagus by snapping off the woody ends.

 - Cut the tomatoes into quarters and remove the seeds.

-- Peel the red onion then cut in half and slice into fine (2mm thick) half moons.
+- Peel the red onion then cut it in half and slice it into thin (2mm or ⅛") half-moon shapes.

 - Crumble the Roquefort cheese.